Dungworth

 The village also gives its name as a surname; a 'Dungworth' is recorded living at the nearby village of Storrs in 1323.
 In the late 20th century the English occurrences of the surname remained concentrated in the Sheffield area.

 Modern geography and economy

 Dungworth is a hamlet located approximately 1.25 mi west of Stannington and the outermost suburbs of Sheffield in agricultural high ground at around 200 m above sea level.
 It is 500 yd south of the eastern end of Damflask reservoir.
 The village has a primary school Bradfield Dungworth School, and a public house, the Royal Hotel.

 Social geography

 The village pub has long been a centre of village life, games of Knurr and Spell were played in the 1920s and there were clubs for fishing, running, football and cricket.
-At Christmas time people have sung local songs in the pub for over 200 years.
+At Christmas time people have sung local songs in the pub for over 200 years, although this tradition is under threat with the possible closure of the pub in 2024.

 The village has a school "Bradfield Dungworth School" and a community hall.